blnknlights/blnknlights.github.io/htb/ctf/vault-ioi/vault-ioi.md

 ```
 But absolutely none of that is relevant to the challenge, so, feel free to not read it :D

-Looking at the source all user passwords were generated with funny bash oneliner:
+Looking at the source all user passwords were generated with a funny bash oneliner:
 ```bash
 function genPass() {
     echo -n $RANDOM | md5sum | head -c 32